 Oh Mijn God!

 So there you have it.
 Can I switch between first-person POV and third-person POV?
 Will that jar the reader too much?
-Or, if you are not a writer, have you ever stood naked in front of deeply religious men?

 *For those of you wondering if this story is true, the answer is a mortifying yes.
 At least for chapter one.
 As for chapter two, luckily for this naked introvert, none of the men were looking.
 Which means one of two things: